-When a test comes back with ‘Test Result: OK’ we know that we can save the Real Browser check and expect to see ‘available’ results on runs unless some performance issue prevents the check steps from executing successfully.
+When a test comes back with a green ‘Test Result: OK’ you know that you can save the Real Browser check and expect to see ‘available’ results on runs unless some performance issue prevents the check steps from executing successfully.

 Download Rigor Scripting Guide for more help creating multi-step Real Browser Checks from scratch.

-Selenium IDE is an extension for Firefox that helps us record and edit Selenium scripts.
+Selenium IDE is an extension for Firefox that helps you record and edit Selenium scripts.
 Selenium scripts use simple commands to target and interact with elements on your website.

 Read more about using the Selenium IDE recorder here.

-Once we have a Selenium script recorded, we can import the script to Rigor to quickly build a new Real Browser check:
+Once you have a Selenium script recorded, you can import the script to Rigor to quickly build a new Real Browser check: